topikachu/ev3dev/Using-brickstrap-to-cross-compile-and-debug.md

     user@host:~$ sudo apt-get update
     user@host:~$ sudo apt-get install brickstrap

+Next, there are a few things we need to take care of. `brickstrap` uses a library called `libguestfs` to build the disk image.
+There is some setup required to use this.

+    # create a supermin appliance
+    sudo update-guestfs-appliance
+    # add yourself to the kvm group
+    # need to log out and back in for this to take effect
+    sudo usermod -a -G kvm <username>
+    # fix permissions on /boot/vmlinuz*
+    sudo chmod +r /boot/vmlinuz*

+**Note:** The official `libguestfs` package in trusty is broken.
+We have a patached version in the ev3dev.org package repository.
+Please make some noise on [this bug](https://bugs.launchpad.net/ubuntu/+source/libguestfs/+bug/1320590) by clicking the link that says "Does this affect you too?" (or leave a comment if you have something useful to say, besides "me too").
+Same thing with the official `multistrap` package in ubuntu.
+It is broken too and we have our own version.
+So, make some noise on [this bug](https://bugs.launchpad.net/ubuntu/+source/multistrap/+bug/1313787) too.
+If we can get ubuntu folks to update the packages, then there are 2 less packages that we have to maintain.

 Now, create an empty directory to work in.
 You can name it whatever you like.
 I am calling it `work`.

     user@host:~$ mkdir work